 Useful Features

 • Dark Web Monitor.
 This feature scans the dark web and alerts you if your credentials linked to your email address are leaked.
-However, it’s a shame it's now only available on the Plus plan or above.
+However, it’s a shame it's now only available on the Plus offer or above.

 NordVPN Pros, Cons, and Needed Improvements